Frequently Asked Questions about District Vision Statements

 Example: The District shall provide an exceptional education for all students in a safe, caring environment that develops citizens who are responsible, ethical, literate, competent, and productive.

 If our mission statement includes a statement about what we want to accomplish, do we need another separate statement of our vision?

 That is a decision the district must make.
 If your mission statement contains enough detail to express the community’s ideal for the district and its students, you may be satisfied that one statement expresses both your mission and your vision.

 Example: It shall be the mission of the District to educate all of its students to the fullest capacity possible of each student.
 This shall include the opportunity to develop, within a comprehensive curriculum, the ability to think logically, independently, and creatively, and to communicate effectively.
 Quality at all levels, equity in all endeavors, and accountability for all responsibilities shall be the characteristics of this District.
 The District, therefore, shall use every reasonable resource to provide a living education for culturally diverse students in order that, upon graduation, those students are qualified to meet the developments and uncertainties of the future.

 How much detail should a vision statement include?

 A vision statement should include enough detail to provide a clear picture of the ideal to everyone who will be working together to try to accomplish it.
-(Check the More Options box above for Sample Visions.)
-A simple or short vision statement can be supplemented, however, with additional documents to further define broad statements of the ideal.
+A simple or short vision statement can be supplemented; however, it should include additional documents to further define broad statements of the ideal.
 For example, a district vision statement that says we want our graduates to be “citizens who are responsible, ethical, literate, competent, and productive” might develop a Graduate Profile that further defines what skills and behaviors one would see “responsible, ethical, literate” citizens demonstrating.

 Who should develop the vision statement?